hexinfra/gorox/README.md

-After you have successfully built binaries from source, or have downloaded and uncompressed the official binary distributions, you can run Gorox as a daemon (if not, remove the "-daemon" option):
+After you have successfully built binaries from source, or have downloaded and uncompressed the official binary distributions, you can run Gorox as a daemon (remove the "-daemon" option if you don't like to run as a daemon):

     shell> ./gorox serve -daemon

-To ensure the leader and the worker process are both started:
+To ensure the leader and the worker process have been both started:

     shell> ./gorox pids